 Trump defends Kavanaugh in first comments on allegations, says 'little delay' may be needed

 The president indicated he’s open to delaying the confirmation proceedings in Congress while the allegations are investigated.

+"If it takes a little delay it'll take a little delay," Trump said.
+"It shouldn't certainly be very much."

-The Senate Judiciary Committee is scheduled to vote on Kavanaugh’s confirmation Thursday, but Democrats have called for that to be postponed.
+The Senate Judiciary Committee has been scheduled to vote on Kavanaugh’s confirmation Thursday, but Democrats have called for that to be postponed.

 Trump called it a “ridiculous question" when asked if Kavanaugh has offered to withdraw his nomination.